Guidance for Sponsors and Hosts

 Sometimes, guests looking for a rematch host need less support than someone who has just arrived in the UK, as they may have already found work and know the area.
 However, it is still very important that you understand your responsibilities as a host and feel comfortable that hosting is right for you.

 To be a rematch host, you must be over the age of 18 and be based in the UK, with at least 6 months permission to stay in the UK.
-The same checks on you, your family and the accommodation you will be providing will need to be carried out, and more details can be found here: Eligibility, safeguarding, DBS and accommodation checks.
+The same checks on you, your family and the accommodation you will be providing will need to be carried out, and more details can be found here: Eligibility, safeguarding, DBS and accommodation checks: Homes for Ukraine – GOV.UK

-As a rematch host, you are entitled to Thank You Payments from the UK government, even if you have not hosted before, but these can only be issued by your local council once they have completed the above checks.
+As a rematch host, you may be entitled to Thank You Payments from the UK government, even if you have not hosted before, but these can only be issued by your local council once they have completed the above checks.

 UK Visa application for Homes for Ukraine Sponsorship